-The position is given in both Galactic (l, b) and equatorial (α, δ) J2000 coordinates, along with estimated uncertainties.
+The position is given in both Galactic (l,b) and equatorial $(\alpha,\delta)$ J2000 coordinates, along with estimated uncertainties.
 The pointing accuracy is 1" (Werner et al. 2004).
-The SSC pipeline does pointing refinement13 of the images based on comparison with the 2MASS Point Source Catalog, whose absolute accuracy is typically < 0.2" (Cutri et al. 2005).
-After applying the SSC geometric distortion corrections and updating to the 2MASS positions, the GLIMPSEII point source accuracy is typically ~ 0.3 " absolute accuracy, limited by undersampling of the point-spread function.
+The SSC pipeline does pointing refinement of the images based on comparison with the 2MASS Point Source Catalog, whose absolute accuracy is typically < 0.2'' (Cutri et al. 2005).
+After applying the SSC geometric distortion corrections and updating to the 2MASS positions, the GLIMPSEII point source accuracy is typically $\sim 0.3''$ absolute accuracy, limited by undersampling of the point-spread function.
 The position uncertainties are calculated by the bandmerger based on the uncertainties of individual detections, propagated through the calculation of the weighted mean position.
+Sources with 2MASS associates have positions in part derived from the 2MASS position.